pivotal/blog/content/post/deploy-kubernetes-cfcr.md

 * VMs - where BOSH will install software.
 * Agent (a process running on each VM) - think of it like a kubelet, agents take orders from the director, checks with Monit to make sure processes on the VM are alive, and communicates with the health monitor.
 * Health Monitor - monitors the health of VMs and notifies the director if a VM dies
 * Cloud Provider Interface (CPI) - Similar to Kubernetes cloud providers.
-This is a Cloud Foundry developers have already implemented this interface for all the popular IaaS (including AWS, GCP, vSphere, and OpenStack) and it allows BOSH to talks to each infrastructure  provider to procure resources.
+Cloud Foundry developers have already implemented this interface for all the popular IaaS (including AWS, GCP, vSphere, and OpenStack) and it allows BOSH to talk to each infrastructure provider to procure resources.
 * CLI
 * BOSH release - software packaged up so that it's easy to distribute.